lalomorales22/penguins/docs/tools/plugin.md

 ### Register a messaging channel

+Plugins can register **channel-style integrations**.
+These are now entirely plugin-defined rather than treated as part of the supported core product.
-Plugins can register **channel plugins** that behave like built‑in channels (WhatsApp, Telegram, etc.).
-Channel config lives under `channels.<id>` and is validated by your channel plugin code.
+Channel config lives under `channels.<id>` and is validated by your plugin code.

 ```ts
 const myChannel = {